Solving the server puzzle: Making the ‘workloads’ work for you

 The ‘big’ small business problem

 It’s quite reasonable for SMBs, SOHOs, and ROBOs to be confused about purchasing an on-premises server or leasing it from a third-party company.
 Finding the right cost-friendly option could make a world of difference for them.
-Many a time, they host their workloads through partner data centres.
+Many a time, they host their workloads through partner data centers.
 But when you rely on third-party server providers, you lose complete control over your data and software.
 On-premise server solutions address such challenges, but they come at a cost.

 However, for SMBs, the key challenge is not just affordability alone.
 They must constantly maintain the hardware they’ve invested in.
 (Read non-stop power supplies, power backup generators, fire suppression and cooling infrastructure, multiple redundant power lines for efficient workload management etc.) In spite of all the maintenance, their servers still run a chance of not supporting their application workloads, leading to downtimes, system crashes, power outages, fluctuating CPU and memory usage and potential data loss.